 Powdered Sugar Glaze

 One of the most common ways to make a glaze is to start with powdered sugar (also known as confectioner’s sugar).
-And even better, there is no cooking involved with this glaze recipe.
+There is no cooking involved with this glaze recipe.
 To make a standard powdered sugar glaze, you simply combine powdered sugar, a liquid such as water, milk or half and half, and some vanilla.
-It is usually in the ratio of 1 cup powdered sugar to 1 tablespoon of liquid, plus about 1/2 teaspoon of vanilla.
+The ratio is usually 1 cup powdered sugar to 1 tablespoon of liquid, plus about 1/2 teaspoon of vanilla.
 However, it is easy to change the flavor of this glaze by using a liquid such as orange juice or lemon juice or a flavoring such as almond or rum instead of vanilla.

 This is really a “no fail” mixture as you can make it thinner or thicker by adding more liquid or more powdered sugar.
 Once you make this mixture a time or two, you won’t need an actual recipe since it is so forgiving.
 There is no fat in this glaze so it will set up to be firm.
 This is a great mixture to drizzle over cookies or quick breads such as scones, breads and muffins since they won’t be sticky when you pick them up.
 Try Lemon Coconut Bread, where the glaze perfectly complements the bread.

 You can turn a powdered sugar frosting into a butter frosting.
-I have to say, this is one of my personal favorites as the butter makes the frosting soft and creamy.
+The butter makes the frosting soft and creamy.
 There are a variety of recipes for this but the basic recipe is a combination of butter, powdered sugar and milk, half and half or cream.

 Similar to the glaze, the consistency of the butter frosting can easily be adjusted by adding more liquid or more powdered sugar.
-This recipe is also great for adding a wide variety of flavors, such as orange peel, lemon peel, a variety of extracts like almond and rum, or other liquids such as coffee, orange juice and melted chocolate.
+Buttercream frosting is also great for adding a wide variety of flavors, such as orange peel, lemon peel, a variety of extracts like almond and rum, or other liquids such as coffee, orange juice and melted chocolate.

 Royal icing is one that will become hard after it dries.
 You will often see it spread over cookies to create a special design and it is used for the “glue” when creating a food craft such as a gingerbread house.
 Royal icing is made from egg whites or meringue powder, which you can purchase at specialty food decorating stores or from a website.
 This frosting also uses powdered sugar and water as the liquid to dissolve the sugar.
 It is often tinted with food color to create unique durable designs.
 When royal icing is used on cookies, it allows you to stack the cookies or place them in a food basket without the danger of the frosting sticking or smearing onto other items.